-Set source and target Packages (method 3)
+Set source and target Packages using Model Search

 Step Action 1 Click on the button at the end of the 'Source' or 'Target' field.
-A short menu displays, with options to: Locate a Package using the 'Browse Project' dialog or Select a Model Search from a drop-down list and run the search on a search term; the name of the search is displayed in the 'Source' or 'Target' field The target of the search depends on whether the 'Return matching items for the selected Package' option is selected in the 'Search' definition; if it is selected, the search operates on the current Package, otherwise the search operates on the whole model It is possible to browse for a Package in one field and run a search in the other.
-2 Select the required Package, or the required Model Search and search term, and click on the OK button .
+A short menu displays, with options to: Locate a Package using the 'Browse Project' dialog or • Select a Model Search from a drop-down list and run the search on a search term; the name of the search is displayed in the 'Source' or 'Target' field The target of the search depends on whether the 'Return matching items for the selected Package' option is selected in the 'Search' definition; if it is selected, the search operates on the current Package, otherwise the search operates on the whole model It is possible to browse for a Package in one field and run a search in the other.
+Note: this only supports standard Model Searches.
+It does not support searches that include a ' <search term="">'.</search> 2 Select the required Package, or the required Model Search and search term, and click on the OK button .

-- Custom SQL searches are supported if they are returning elements; the SQL must include ea_guid AS CLASSGUID (case sensitive) - Using ORDER BY in a SQL search will not affect the order of the Relationship Matrix
+- Custom SQL searches are supported if they are returning elements; the SQL must include ea\guid AS CLASSGUID (case sensitive) - Using ORDER BY in a SQL search will not affect the order of the Relationship Matrix